4 things you should know about the Bachelor's project

 You fill out and submit the Bachelor's project contract via. the form that can be found under Other forms (see the deadlines in 'Important dates for Bachelor's projects' ).

 The supervisor must approve the contract.
-You will recieve an e-mail when it has been approved.
+You will receive an e-mail when it has been approved.

 When you have filled out and submitted your Bachelor's contract, you will start the writing process.
 For that, it´s a good idea to know how to approach a larger written assignment.